 Art.
 9 - Secured Transactions (transactions involving debt secured by assets).

-Westlaw gathers UCC statutes, cases, and secondary sources by linking from All Content > Practice Areas > Commercial Law.
+Westlaw gathers UCC statutes, cases, and secondary sources by linking from Practice Areas > Commercial Law.

-Duke University School of Law publishes a detailed and useful study guide to the UCC.
+Duke University School of Law publishes a useful study guide to the UCC.

 Materials on the UCC available in the Law Library include: